 On 24th February 2022 Vladimir Putin sent 200,000 soldiers to invade Ukraine thinking he would swiftly sweep to Kyiv and depose the government.
 Russia captured large areas of Ukrainian territory but failed to take the capital.
 Faced with remarkable resistance and resilience from the Ukrainian people, Russia has since lost over half of the territory it captured at the beginning of the invasion.

-To better understand the background to the Russia-Ukraine war, we have put together a reading list of Yale books with relevant free extracts of each.
+To better understand the background to Russia’s invasion of Ukraine and the ongoing war, we have put together a reading list of Yale books with relevant free extracts of each.
 We hope that these extracts will help to shed light on the history, socio-economic and political relations of Ukraine and Russia.

 “Expect the unexpected in this compelling and highly original reinterpretation of Ukraine’s past and present.”—Serhii Plokhy, author of Chernobyl: History of a Tragedy

 Read Chapter 8.
 Independence: Gained or Gifted from The Ukrainians below.
 This extract looks at how Ukraine gained independence from the Soviet Union in 1991.

 The Maidan Revolution in 2014 ousted Ukraine’s Putin-aligned president Viktor Yanukovych and pushed the country closer to the West.
 In this lyrical and intimate book, Marci Shore evokes the human face of the Revolution.

 “The Ukrainian Night . . . seeks to portray the ideals that animated the protesters.
 Shore succeeds admirably, particularly because she tells the story through their words. . . .
 Her depictions of the sights, sounds and smells on the Maidan [are] superb.”—Rajan Menon, New York Times Book Review